 Offenses Related to Child Pornography Charges

 While child pornography charges are serious, there are other charges related to it that can add to your punishment for the crime.
-Some other charges that are the federal and/or state level include:
+Some other federal and state charges that are related include:

 - Endangering the Welfare of a Child (NY PL 260.19)